-Pre-payments can be made online by following the link on the LPS homepage or by sending payment with your student to school.
+Pre-payments can be made online by following the Buy Student Meals link on LPS.org or by sending payment with your student to school.
 At the beginning of the school year you may make a pre-payment at your school open house.
 Many parents enjoy the convenience of depositing money into cafeteria accounts using the online pre-payment system.
-Registered users may add funds for all students in their family at one time using this system.
-Purchases may be made using either your checking account information or VISA, MasterCard or Discover credit cards.
+Registered users may add funds for all students in their family in a single transaction using this system.
+Pre-payments may be made using either your checking account information or VISA, MasterCard or Discover credit cards.
 Nominal fees apply.
 To create an online payment account: